 - Ensure that venue integrated timelines/schedules are developed and implemented for all Key Olympic Venues and Paralympic venues.
-These shall include:

-- design, licensing and construction for permanent works;

-- utilities;

-- commissioning of permanent constructions;

-- test events (overlay installation and test event milestone);

-- overlay installation for Games-time;

-- temporary power installation for Games-time;

-- technology infrastructure implementation and testing;

-- furniture, fixtures and equipment (FF&E);

-- Look of the Games;

-- commissioning of overlay;

-- licensing of venues for occupancy; and

-- dismantling of temporary infrastructure, venue de-commissioning and site reinstatement.
+These shall include: - design, licensing and construction for permanent works; - utilities; - commissioning of permanent constructions; - Test Events (including overlay installation and Test Event milestone); - overlay installation for Games time; - temporary power installation for Games time; - technology infrastructure implementation and testing; - Furniture, Fixtures and Equipment (FFE); - Look of the Games; - commissioning of overlay; - licensing of venues for occupancy; and - sport access requirements for FOP testing/homologation, athlete training and event hosting for training and Test Events; and - dismantling of temporary infrastructure, venue decommissioning and site reinstatement.

-VEN 19 - Venues & Infrastructure progress reporting
+VEN 21 - Venues and Infrastructure progress reporting